 All of this could have been avoided if Uber had used a security platform that automatically monitored and predicted behavior within its collaboration network and tools.
 The chat messages and personal log would have been flagged immediately for review, enabling swift action and resolution by HR before it made headlines.

-Learn more in our business brief titled "Top 5 Enterprise Collaboration Security Risks — and How to Avoid Them".
+Learn more in the "Top Six Critical Digital Workplace Security Risks — and How to Avoid Them".